-More information on the various postgraduate options are available on our ‘Study pathways' page.
+More information on postgraduate psychology study options are available on the study pathways page.

 For a full list of education providers who offer accredited and approved postgraduate degrees visit the Psychology Board of Australia's list of APAC-accredited and Board-approved degrees.